Globally optimal control of quantum dynamics: Illustrations

-In this section, we provide numerical illustrations for the polynomial formulation~\eqref{eq:POPQCoherentControl} of the terminal quantum control problem of synthesizing a desired unitary gate~\eqref{eq:QuantumCoherentControl}.
+In this section, we provide numerical illustrations for the polynomial formulation~\eqref{eq:QuantumCoherentControl} of the terminal quantum control problem of synthesizing a desired unitary gate.
 The code used in the analysis is available as a Julia Jupyter notebook~\footnote{\url{https://github.com/dibondar/QControlPolyOpt/blob/master/QuantumControlPolyOpt.ipynb}}.
-In particular, we utilize the drift and control Hamiltonians of the form {\scalefont{0.85}
+In particular, we utilize the drift and control Hamiltonians of the form

-} which are scaled versions of the Hamiltonians for IBM Q 2-qubit devices.
+which are scaled versions of the Hamiltonians for IBM Q 2-qubit devices~\footnote{\url{https://github.com/q-optimize/c3/blob/master/examples/two_qubits.ipynb}}.
 The analysis is started by randomly drawing components of the vector $\bm x^\star$ ($m = 3$) from a uniform distribution on the interval $[-1, +1]$.
 In total, 1000 samples are generated.
 Then, for each sample, we perform the following steps: Setting $\bm x = \bm x^\star$ in Eq.~\eqref{eq:E2x}, we obtain the control field used to get the target unitary $U^\star$ by solving the Schr\"odinger equation~\eqref{Eq:Schrodinger}.
 The terminal time is chosen at $T=0.5$.
 Hence, we know that $\bm x^\star$ is an exact solution to the terminal quantum control problem~\eqref{eq:QuantumCoherentControl}.
-Figure~\ref{fig:ConvergeneTest}(A) shows that the inequality~\eqref{eq:ConvergenceCondition} is satisfied, therefore justifying the usage of the truncated Magnus series to approximate the evolution operator.
+Figure~\ref{fig:ConvergeneTest}(A) shows that the inequality $ \int _{0}^{T}\| A(t) \|\, dt < \pi$ is satisfied [see the main text just after Eq.(\ref{eq:Omega3})], therefore justifying the usage of the truncated Magnus series to approximate the evolution operator.

-The polynomial formulation~\eqref{eq:POPQCoherentControl} with $n=3$ and $p=5$ is then solved using the \texttt{TSSOS} Julia package \cite{TSSOS,ChordalTSSOS}.
-This library extracts the minimizer $\widehat{\bm x}$, i.e., the value of $\bm x$ yielding the global minimum estimate for~\eqref{eq:POPQCoherentControl}.
-It is noteworthy that the obtained global minimum estimate via \texttt{TSSOS} is larger than the value of the objective function~\eqref{eq:POPQCoherentControl} at $\bm x^\star$ (see Fig.~\ref{fig:TSSOSvsXstar}) as expected from the monotone convergence property of the hierarchy of SDP relaxations (see Sec.~\ref{sec:PolyOptTheory}).
+The polynomial formulation~\eqref{Eq:UminusUtarget} with $n=3$ and $p=5$ is then solved using the \texttt{TSSOS} Julia package~\cite{TSSOS,ChordalTSSOS}.
+This library extracts the minimizer $\widehat{\bm x}$, i.e., the value of $\bm x$ yielding the global minimum estimate for~\eqref{Eq:UminusUtarget}.
+It is noteworthy that the obtained global minimum estimate via \texttt{TSSOS} is larger than the value of the objective function~\eqref{Eq:UminusUtarget} at $\bm x^\star$ (see Fig.~\ref{fig:TSSOSvsXstar}) as expected from the monotone convergence property of the hierarchy of SDP relaxations (see Sec.~\ref{sec:PolyOptTheory}).
 Hence, the polynomial optimization yields $\widehat{\bm x} \neq \bm x^\star$.
-Notice also the well-known fact that quantum control problems typically have non-unique solutions.
+Notice also the well-known fact that quantum control problems typically have non-unique solutions~\cite{rabitz_quantum_2004, brif_control_2010}.